It has been a busy hiring season at SAS, and we are excited to welcome several new faculty members in the 2018-2019

 Dan Monahan, Director of College Counseling

-Dan Monahan is currently director of college counseling at Cheshire Academy, a coeducational boarding school in Connecticut.
+Dan Monahan was most recently director of college counseling at Cheshire Academy, a coeducational boarding school in Connecticut.
 Dan plans and administers all aspects of the college counseling process at Cheshire which begins with academic career planning in the ninth grade and continues with guidance in the sophomore and junior years, as well as the Senior College Workshop, Cheshire Academy College Fair, and college athletic recruiting program.
 He also serves as an advisor and assistant football and track and field coach and is house head for 55 senior and post graduate students, as well as supervising eight dorm parents.
 He formerly served in leadership roles in admission and enrollment management at Stonehill College in Easton, Mass. and Daniel Webster College in Nashua, N.H.
 Dan holds a B.A. in History from College of the Holy Cross, where he played varsity football, and a M.S. in Management Non-Profit Leadership from New England College.
 He has been an active member of the New England Association for College Admission Counseling and was selected as a Professional of the Year by the organization in 2016-17.